SellaRafaeli/bbod/README.md

 3-
-  introduction to js, console tab, alert, console.log variables arrays
+  introduction to js, console tab, alert, console.log variables && arrays functions
+  DOM - modifying the document with JS
+  Events and Inline JS
+  the script tag (local)
+  Callbacks
+  objects and keys/properties/attributes

   iteration: for, while
-  objects and keys/properties/attributes
   functions
-  the document object and DOM, getObjectById modifying DOM elements with JS

 4-
   the script tag (local)